nickcdryan/textevolve/README.md

 2) reviews iteration history and performance
 3) reviews past changes made by system_improver.py in /diffs
 4) proposes and integrates changes to the system, e.g. adding utility function, rewriting meta-agent prompts, etc.
+5) creates system backups in /backup (eventually auto-rollback will be integrated if the new changes are system-breaking)

 This system does not reliably work yet, please stay tuned.